-A local government that has adopted a Zoning Bylaw must establish one or more Boards of Variance (BOV).
-A person may apply to the BOV for a minor variance if they feel compliance with the bylaw would cause them a hardship.
+A person may apply to the Board of Variance (BOV) for a minor variance if they feel compliance with the bylaw would cause them a hardship.
 For example, if a big rock in their yard made it a hardship to site the house in conformity with the normal setbacks, a person could apply for a minor variance.

 The BOV cannot vary the permitted uses, densities, or parking under the Zoning Bylaw, nor does it to deal with major variance applications.
-Major variances require a Development Variance Permit application.
+Major variances require a Development Variance Permit application or in some cases a Zoning Bylaw Amendment.

-In a municipality, a BOV will consist of three persons.
-Each member is appointed for a three-year term by the municipal Council or regional board but members of an Advisory Planning Commission or an officer or employee of the local government are prohibited from being appointed to a BOV.
+Sparwood's Board of Variance consist of three members.
+Each member is appointed for a three-year term by the municipal Council.
+An officer or employee of the local government are prohibited from being appointed to a BOV.
 An appointment can be rescinded at any time.
-Review their terms of reference within the Board of Variance Bylaw.
+Review the BOV terms of reference in the Board of Variance Bylaw.

 The BOV focuses primarily on hardship relating to matters such as siting, dimensions and size of buildings.
 They cannot conflict with other matters such as Land Title Act covenants, permits or land use contracts or floodplain bylaw specifications.